Every professional displayed on Counselling Directory has been independently

 I offer an initial 20 minute phone call without charge.
 This gives you the opportunity to say a little about what brings you to counselling now and what you hope to get from it, as well as to ask any questions you may have.
 The counselling relationship is a crucial part of successful therapy, so it’s important for you to see whether you feel you could comfortably work with me.

 If, after that initial call, we decide to work together, I will send you a welcome pack and ask you to complete some paperwork prior to our first session.

 During our first session, we will discuss in more detail your hopes and concerns, and we will agree an initial number of sessions.
 Counselling may last for a few weeks or for over a year.
 We will frequently review how you feel we are progressing towards what you hoped for.

-Currently, I have suspended face-to-face practice and offer counselling sessions online via Zoom or by phone.
-Research shows that these mediums can be as effective as face-to-face counselling and for some clients they offer a preferable alternative.
+I offer face-to-face sessions in a central location in York.
+I am also continuing to offer sessions online (via Zoom) or by phone.
+Research shows that remote mediums can be as effective as face-to-face counselling and for some clients they offer a preferable alternative.

 I offer short-term and long-term counselling to adults.

 Sessions last for 50 minutes.
-I offer weekday, evening and weekend appointments on a flexible basis.
+I offer weekday and evening appointments on a flexible basis.
 At the start of therapy, it is most helpful to meet weekly and then as you progress, you may prefer to meet fortnightly.